 - Hair must be above the eyebrows and secured away from the face.
 No fad haircuts, shaved heads, or other unacceptable hair designs are permitted.
 The Principal will determine if a hairstyle is appropriate.
-If in doubt, ask. - Girls may wear solid navy, dark green, white, or uniform fabric, plaid hair bows, or headbands. - Hair must be of a color and style that is natural and does not hinder learning or distract other students.
+If in doubt, ask. - Girls may wear solid or uniform fabric, plaid hair bows, or headbands as long as they are not distracting. - Hair must be of a color and style that is natural and does not hinder learning or distract other students.
 Bleached hair or multi-toned hair color is not permitted.